Network Command Line Utility - NCLU

-When the question mark is typed, NCLU autocompletes and shows all available options, but the question mark does not actually appear on the terminal.
+When the question mark is typed, NCLU will autocomplete and show all available options, but the question mark won’t actually appear on the terminal.
 This is normal, expected behavior.

-NCLU has a number of built in examples to guide you through basic configuration setup:
+The NCLU has a number of built in examples to guide users through basic configuration setup:

 You can configure user accounts in Cumulus Linux with read-only or edit permissions for NCLU:

 You create user accounts with read-only permissions for NCLU by adding them to the

 net show config, and certain general Linux commands, such as

 You create user accounts with edit permissions for NCLU by adding them to the

 neteditgroup.
 A user in the

 The examples below demonstrate how to add a new user account or modify an existing user account called myuser.

 To add a new user account with NCLU show permissions: